MartinThoma/MartinThoma.github.io/content/2020-06-21-working-hours.md

 As a freelancer, you need to find clients.
 This takes time.
 Time which is work, but not paid.
 This means you have to make even more per day / per hour to compensate for this.
 Or simply work more.

+I'm not sure how much this actually takes more.
+My guess is that for a highly skilled person (both, technically and socially), this will more or less be a one-time investment.
+If you keep doing a good job, big companies will keep you.
+But then, events like Corona might simply make it impossible for you to keep your clients.
+I'm also uncertain how easy websites like [upwork.com](https://www.upwork.com/) or simply LinkedIn might make it to find new clients.

 ## Employers Share